 Additional result codes (extension results) might be defined in the future by later revisions or extensions to this specification.

-Result codes MUST be registered with the Internet Assigned Numbers Authority (IANA) and preferably published in an RFC.
+Non-experimental result codes MUST be registered with IANA (and, preferably, published in an RFC).
 See Section 6 for further details.